spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 Modules can be shared with specific spaces within your account, giving you fine-grained control over which teams can discover and use your modules.
 When you share a module with a space, any stack in that space can reference it in their Terraform configurations.

+When you share a module with a space, all child spaces with [inheritance enabled](../../concepts/spaces/access-control.md#inheritance) will also be able to access the module.

-In order to share a module with other spaces, select the target spaces in the sharing section under "Module settings" > "Availability":
+To share a module with other spaces, select the target spaces in the sharing section under **Module settings > Availability**

 ![](../../assets/screenshots/terraform/modules/module_sharing.png)

-!!! info "Space inheritance and space sharing"
-    When you share a module with a space, all child spaces with [inheritance enabled](../../concepts/spaces/access-control.md#inheritance) will also be able to access the module.

 This can also be accomplished programmatically using our [Terraform provider](terraform-provider.md) via the `space_shares` attribute: